For some time now, I have been making a small difference in the world, and I figured it was about time I “came out”.

 There has been a LOT of smoke in the air lately.
 This is from the Ship Canal Bridge looking towards the downtown area.

-Still a lot of smoke in the air.
-This is early morning, heading into what would normally be blinding sunlight over Lake Washington.
+Still a lot of smoke in the air the next day.
+This is early morning, heading into what would normally be blinding sunlight over Lake Washington, recorded by the dash cam.

 In the same location, almost a week later, The sun is higher, just left of centre, and is reflecting off the camera lens, giving the impression of me pointing a laser beam at the car in front.